-Demand deposits are our lowest cost financing source compared to others alternatives.
-Our financing strategy is based on increasing financial sources of low-cost financing through new banking products and commercial campaigns aimed at increasing the volume of deposits by our clients, as well as expanding our clients base.
-Under our financing strategy, we achieved to increase our deposits by approximately 45.2% in 2017 compared to 2016.
+Demand deposits are our lowest-cost financing source compared to other alternatives.
+Our financing strategy is based on increasing low-cost financing sources through new banking products and commercial campaigns aimed at increasing the volume of deposits by our clients, as well as expanding our clients base.
+Under our financing strategy, we achieved to increase our deposits by approximately 12.3% in 2018 compared to 2017.

-In order to reduce our liquidity risk, we hold credit facilities on demand (call money) with certain financial institutions, as well as short-and long-term financing.
+In order to reduce our liquidity risk, we hold credit facilities on demand (call money) with certain financial institutions, as well as short-term and long-term financing.
 We have access to long-term financing through bank debt, issuance of securitization certificates, certificates of deposit, structured bonds and promissory notes with yield payable at maturity (PRLV) in the local market.

-As of December 31th, 2017, Banco Monex did not have any relevant credit to be disclosed as a debtor.
+As of December 31st, 2018, Banco Monex did not have any relevant credit to be disclosed as a debtor.

-The following chart indicates the composition, amounts and maturity dates of short and long term financing as of the December 31st, 2017, 2016 and 2015:
+The following chart indicates the composition, amounts and maturity dates of short-term and long-term financing as of December 31st, 2018, 2017 and 2016:

-2017 2016 2015
+2018 2017 2016

-Demand deposits-
+Demand loans-

-"Call money" received 344 -
+"Call money" received - - 344

 Short term-

-FIRA 5 50 22
+FIRA 2 5 50

-Clusters 1,080 1,019 838
+Clusters 1,634 1,080 1,019

-Digital loans - 9 20
+Digital loans - - 9

-Total short-term loans 1,085 1,078 880
+Total short-term loans 1,636 1,085 1,078

+Bank loans 127 - -

-Total bank loans and other loans 1,085 1,422 880
+Total bank loans and other loans 1,763 1,085 1,422

-Internally prepared with figures as of December 31st, 2017, 2016 and 2015.
+Internally prepared with figures as of December 31st, 2018, 2017 and 2016.
 Figures in million pesos

 Loans with Development Bank Institutions - Loans are granted by Nacional Financiera (NAFIN) and Fideicomiso of Banco de México (FIRA), which represent a direct obligation for Monex with these entities.
-Accordingly, Monex grants loans in Mexican pesos and Dollars to their clients for financial support.
+Accordingly, Monex grants loans in Mexican pesos and U.S. Dollars to their clients for financial support.

-Credit lines for discounts and loans, granted in Mexican pesos and Dollars by the development funds mentioned above, operate under the authorizations of the internal risk units of Monex.
-The financial conditions are set under fixed and variable rate programs, both in Dollars and Mexican pesos, and the term is based on the specific program or transaction determined for each project.
+Credit lines for discounts and loans, granted in Mexican pesos and U.S. Dollars by the development funds mentioned above, operate under the authorizations of the internal risk units of Monex.
+The financial conditions are set under fixed-rate and variable-rate programs, both in Dollars and Mexican pesos, and the term is based on the specific program or transaction determined for each project.

-- Operation cash flow and other liquidity sources are estimated to be enough to cover our liquidity needs for the following twelve months, including our investments budget. - As part of our assets and liabilities management strategy, we constantly monitor our exposure to foreign currencies, with the purpose of minimizing the exchange rates fluctuation, and the effect that might have on our results.
-Banco de México's regulations require that we must keep open positions in foreign currency for an amount not higher than a specific level regarding to the basic capital (Tier 1), as well as a limit regarding the liabilities denominated in foreign currency with an adjusted maturity date.
-As of December31st, 2017 we complied with such regulatory requirements.
+- Operation cash flow and other liquidity sources are estimated to be enough to cover our liquidity needs for the following twelve months, including our investments budget. - As part of our assets and liabilities management strategy, we constantly monitor our exposure to foreign currencies, with the purpose of minimizing the effect that exchange rate fluctuation might have on our results.
+Banco de México's regulations require us to keep open positions in foreign currency for an amount not higher than a specific level regarding to the basic capital (Tier 1), as well as a limit regarding the liabilities denominated in foreign currency with an adjusted maturity date.
+As of December 31st, 2018, we complied with such regulatory requirements.